naomiyaki/kamajii/README.md

 ## Feature Walkthrough
 The bulk of the documentation is written as comments in the code itself - this walkthrough briefly goes through each feature as well as where you can find the code.

-The guide assumes you have node setup on your machine and know how to access code via the terminal and your editor of choice.
+The guide assumes you have Node setup on your machine and know how to access code via the terminal and your editor of choice.
 It's not meant to be a beginner's guide to Electron as there is [plenty of documentation for that](https://www.electronjs.org/docs), but if you need further help getting started, feel free to reach out!

 ### Package.json
 Since package.json can't really contain comments, here is a quick rundown of Kamajii's setup.
 Note that this explanation isn't in the same order as the file itself.